 When you visit, our associates will tell you more about region and people who made each rug.
 They may show you all the steps required to knot those simple strands of wool together into a work so exquisitely beautiful that it could hang in an art gallery, and so durable it could adorn your floors in your home for a lifetime.

-Basic Oriental rug designs have withstood the test of time as they have been handed down by families-families, from one generation to the next, each new generation adding subtle modifications along the way.
-Dover Rug & Home associates will be able to tell you can tell you all about the history and meaning of each rug and design you prefer, including where it was originally woven.
+Basic Oriental rug designs have withstood the test of time as they have been handed down from one generation to the next, with each new generation adding subtle modifications along the way.
+Dover Rug & Home associates will be able to tell you all about the history and meaning of each rug and design you prefer including where it was originally woven.